wetzler/Learn/README.md

 Learn
 ========

-Here you will find slides, sample code, and answer keys for learn.thoughbot.com analytics classes.
+Here you will find slides, sample code, and answer keys for analytics classes!
+Have fun!